Derivation of the viscoelastic stress in Stokes flows induced by non-spherical Brownian rigid particles through homogenization: Introduction

 The Fokker-Planck equation \eqref{eq:Fokker-Planck.stationary} depends on time only through $h$. \rhnew{Since the equation is elliptic, the initial configuration $f_0$ only enters as a constraint on the spacial density $\int f(t,\cdot) \dd \xi$ which is constant in time because the particles do not move in space.
 However, the solution $f$ to \eqref{eq:Fokker-Planck.stationary} does in general not satisfy $f(0,\cdot) = f_0$.
 This discrepancy in the initial data arises from the fast diffusion for very small Deborah numbers which creates an initial layer for the solution of the microscopic particle density.
 This initial layer can be related to the instationary Fokker Planck equation \eqref{eq:Fokker-Planck.instationary} in the sense that $f(0,\cdot)$ is given as long-time limit $\lim_{t\to \infty} \tilde f$ for the solution $\tilde f$ to \eqref{eq:Fokker-Planck.instationary} with $h$ replaced by $\tilde h(t,\cdot) = h(0,\cdot)$.}

+Elliptic equations with temporal noise like \eqref{eq:Stokes.micro.T_D.intro} seem to have been rarely studied in the mathematical literature so far.
+A similar model is analyzed numerically in \cite{Bao18}, though.
+Moreover, such equations seem to be (implicitly) underlying the derivation of the Langevin equations for Brownian particles suspended in a fluid (see e.g. \cite{Roux92}, \cite[Section 5.4.2]{GuazzelliMorris12} and \cite[Section 6.4]{Graham}).
 We emphasize that already making sense of the equations for the fluid velocity $u_n$ in \eqref{eq:micro.T_D.intro} is non-trivial due to the Stratonovitch white noise in the torque that acts as a boundary condition for the Stokes equations.
-We overcome this issue by using the linearity of the problem in order to define $u_n$ through an Hilbert space valued Stratonovitch integral, see Subsection \ref{th:well-posed}.
+We overcome this issue by using the linearity of the problem in order to define $u_n$ as the distributional derivative of an Hilbert space valued Stratonovitch integral, see Subsection \ref{th:well-posed}.

 For the regularity in time of $u_n$ we obtain the optimal regularity $H^{-s}$, $s<\frac{1}{2}$, which corresponds to the regularity of white noise.
 For homogenization problems of the Stokes equations in perforated domains where the stresslets at the particles produce a nontrivial term in the limit, it is classical to obtains $L^p$-convergence in space of the fluid velocity for $p < 3/2$.
 Due to issues with Banach valued stochastic integrals, we will work in negative spaces $H^{-s}$, $s<\frac{1}{2}$, with respect to time and space.